 With effect from 1st June, 2011, visiting yachtsmen and their crews will be granted a maximum three month stay on arrival in Bermuda.
 In keeping with best practice and standard immigration policy, visiting yachtsmen and their crew will be required to provide:

 - Financial means to repatriate themselves by air (if required);

 - A declaration not to seek or take up employment in Bermuda.

 The fee for this extended stay is set at a nominal $250.00 for each member of the crew and each passenger.
-Extensions for up to a further three months will also be permitted on application to the Department of Immigration and the fee is $103.00.
+Extensions for up to a further three months will also be permitted on application to the Department of Immigration with a fee of $103.00.

-For detailed information about travelling to Bermuda via private yacht, download the Visiting Bermuda document.
+For detailed information about travelling to Bermuda via private yacht, please click here.